Float Therapy for Chronic Pain, Fibromyalgia & Arthritis | Lost in Float Lincoln NE

 • Sleep: Floating has documented effects on sleep quality — reduced time to fall asleep, improved depth, and lower cortisol levels post-session.
 For people with chronic pain, better sleep is often the most underestimated part of pain management.
 Less-disrupted sleep means a more regulated nervous system the next day, which means lower pain sensitivity.

-• Anxiety and depression: The pain-anxiety-depression cycle is real and well-researched.
-The Kjellgren study documented reductions in anxiety and depression alongside pain — not as a side effect, but as part of the same nervous system response.
+• Anxiety and depression: The Kjellgren study and the more recent LIBR work both documented reductions in anxiety and depression alongside pain — not as a side effect, but as part of the same nervous system response.
 Addressing the emotional component of chronic pain is not separate from addressing the pain itself.

 • Nervous system regulation: Float therapy shifts the autonomic nervous system toward parasympathetic dominance — rest and recovery mode.
 For people in chronic pain whose nervous system is running in a near-constant state of alert, this shift produces benefits that extend well beyond the session itself.